CPAD2021SecA/SecAGroup08/README.md

 <h2>Installation♀</h2>
 To run the project: <br> <br>

-1. Download the .apk file <br><br>
+1. Download the .apk file <br>
 2. Before you can install it on your phone you will need to make sure that third-party apps are allowed on your device.
-Go to Menu > Settings > Security > and check Unknown Sources to allow your phone to install apps from sources other than the Google Play Store. <br><br>
+Go to Menu > Settings > Security > and check Unknown Sources to allow your phone to install apps from sources other than the Google Play Store. <br>
-3. Once it's downloaded, open Downloads, tap on the APK file, and tap Yes when prompted. <br><br>
+3. Once it's downloaded, open Downloads, tap on the APK file, and tap Yes when prompted. <br>
-5. The app will begin installing on your device. <br><br>
+5. The app will begin installing on your device. <br>

 ## Group Members: